Akshayaa1010/hello-world-demo/README.md

+# Hello World - Round 2

-# Overview
+## Overview
-A minimal HTML page that displays "Hello World" centered on the screen.
+A simple Hello World web page.
+This round improves the text styling while preserving the same centered layout.

-# Setup
+## Setup
-- No build or dependencies.
-Just download and open the file.
+- No build steps required.

-# Usage
 - Open index.html in any modern web browser.

-The centered "Hello World" will be displayed.
+## Usage
+- Double-click index.html or serve it via a simple static server.
+- You will see a centered “Hello World” message.

+## Improvements from Round 1 (Round 2)
+- Made the “Hello World” text larger.
+- Made the text bold.
+- Changed the text color to blue.
+- Kept the existing centered layout unchanged.